GreatCrewmate/GreatCrewmate/README.md

 - 👋 Hi, I’m GCrew
+- 🎙 I speak Russian, English
-- 👀 I’m interested in FNF moding
+- 🔎 I’m interested in FNF modding
-- 🌱 My Discord: GCrew#3853
+- 📡 My Discord: GCrew#3853

 <!---
 GreatCrewmate/GreatCrewmate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.